 Philosophy is a way of life that can help us live freer lives, that is, full of love and joy.
-Still, the underlying premise is that a philosophy of mindfulness will not necessarily make the world’s problems disappear; nevertheless philosophical thinking is required if we are to get to know ourselves better, take better care of ourselves and others, and learn how we—unintentionally—contribute to suffering in our own lives and perhaps those of others too.
+Still, the underlying premise is that a philosophy will not necessarily make the world’s problems disappear; nevertheless philosophical thinking is required if we are to get to know ourselves better, take better care of ourselves and others, and learn how we—unintentionally—contribute to suffering in our own lives and perhaps those of others too.
 It requires compassion and courage to become who we end up becoming.

-- “How to write a love-letter”
+- “How to create a sustainable organization”

 - “Mindfulness for doctors”

 - “Mindfulness for teenagers and young adults (approx. 15 – 22 years of age)”

 I’ve experience with teaching at both business schools, public schools, sport clubs and in private business organizations.
 Let me help or inspire you, if: